gilch/hissp/docs/tutorial.rst

    ('lambda', ('name',), ('print', "('Hello')", 'name'))

-Notice that rather than using the ``quote`` special form for ``"Hello"``, Lissp reads in a double-quoted string as a Hissp `str` containing a Python string literal: ``('Hello')``.
+Notice that rather than using the ``quote`` special form for ``"Hello"``, Lissp reads in a double-quoted string as a Hissp-level string containing a Python string literal: ``('Hello')``.

 Symbols